sympy/sympy/doc/src/modules/physics/unitsystems/philosophy.rst

-It is possible to use the linear space :math:`\mathbf{Z}^n` as a representation of the group since the power coefficients :math:`a_i` carry all the information one need (we do not distinguish between the element of the group and their representation):
+It is possible to use the linear space :math:`\mathbf{Z}^n` as a representation of the group since the power coefficients :math:`a_i` carry all the information one needs (we do not distinguish between the element of the group and its representation):

 .. math::